-The Sensitive Crops Directory will help protect honey bees from exposure to chemicals that are toxic to bees.
-By adding the locations of your beehives to the registry, pesticide applicators will be able to locate and minimize exposure to applied pesticides.
+The FieldWatch™, Inc. registries will help protect honey bees from exposure to chemicals that are toxic to bees.
+Registered locations of beehives will enable applicators to locate and minimize exposure to applied pesticides.
 Effective January 22, 2009, the Department adopted an amended “Pesticide/Bee Rule” of the Iowa Administrative Code Chapter 21-45.31(206).
 The Rule reads:

 “45.31(1) Owners of apiaries, in order to protect their bees from pesticide applications, shall register the location of their apiaries with the state apiarist.
 Registration shall be on forms provided by the department.
 The registration expires December 31 each year and may be renewed the following year.